Story & Photos by Nick Olrich

 Early-season fishing on the Kenai Penninsula offers a variety of options for anglers that are itching to get the open-water season underway.
 The top three options that come to mind are trolling for spring kings on Cook Inlet, first-run kings on the Kasilof and trout on the Kenai.
 I’m not going to put in my two cents on trolling the salt for kings as I have very little knowledge on the subject, but it is a great fishery and worth looking into if fresh king salmon strikes you as a good idea.

-One of the biggest challenges facing early-season anglers is keeping the regulations straight, and this year new regulations are being implemented on many water systems, including the Kenai and Kasilof.
+One of the biggest challenges facing anglers in search of early-season fishing is keeping the regulations straight, and regulations are being implemented on many water systems, including the Kenai and Kasilof.

 Steelhead on the Kasilof were a pretty well-kept secret until recent years when unhealthy amounts of anglers began targeting the Crooked Creek area.
 Fish and Game reacted quickly to protect this small run of native fish.
 This year targeting steelhead on any Tustumena drainage, upper Kasilof and lower Kasilof River is prohibited from May 1 through June 10.